ROCm/omniperf/docs/reference/compatible-accelerators.rst

 Compatible accelerators
 ***********************

 The following table lists SoCs (System on Chip) tested for compatibility with Omniperf.
 See :doc:`rocm:reference/gpu-arch-specs` for full AMD accelerator and GPU specifications.

+.. _def-soc:

 .. note::